 Sometimes we want to convert the output of average~ to dB.
-In Max there are both atodb and atodb~ objects.
-Atodb~ works at signal rate and is appropriate for building dsp processors such as compressors.
+In Max version 4.5 there are both atodb and atodb~ objects. atodb~ works at signal rate and is appropriate for building dsp processors such as compressors.
 Atodb will work for video synthesis, since we only do a few calculations per frame.
 Both implement the famous dB formula, which in an expr object is